acgetchell/CDT-plusplus/docs/RELEASING.md

 This guide documents the release flow for CDT++ release candidates and the final `v1.0.0` release: prepare a dedicated release pull request, merge it, create an annotated tag with reviewed release notes, and create the GitHub release.
-The final stable release also includes the Zenodo archival handoff tracked by [issue #96].
+The final stable release also includes the Zenodo deposit handoff tracked by [issue #96].

 CDT++ is not published to a package registry.
 The GitHub release and its